iamsadiashakil/customer-app/README.md

 ii) Before running sonar-scanner command on cmd, ass its path to Environment variable -> System variable -> path as 'C:\sonar-scanner\bin' and to Environment variable -> System variable -> New -> variable : SONAR_RUNNER_HOME
 value: 'C:\sonar-scanner'

+iii) To re-scan the project file on sonar, rebuild the project, then run the sonar-scanner command in the project directory.